-- (a) The maintenance tolerance on normal and special tests shall be 1 in3 plus 1 in3 per indicated gallon and never less than 2 in3. - (b) The acceptance tolerance on normal and special tests shall be 1/2 in3 plus 1/2 in 3 per indicated gallon and never less than 1 in3.
+- (a) The maintenance tolerance on normal and special tests shall be 1 in plus 1 in per indicated gallon and never less than 2 in. - (b) The acceptance tolerance on normal and special tests shall be 1/2 in plus 1/2 in per indicated gallon and never less than 1 in.

 T.2.1.3.
 Repeatability. - When multiple tests are conducted at approximately the same flow rate, the range of the test results for the flow rate shall not exceed 40 percent of the absolute value of the maintenance tolerance.
+(Added 1992)